matfantinel/fantinel.dev/cms/articles/2023-06-16-iron-maiden-killers-concept-album.md

 So, today I was doing the dishes and decided to listen to some music on my headphones.
 I was in the mood for some Iron Maiden, so I shuffled my playlist of my favorites from them (which includes almost every one of their songs 😆).
 The first track to play was _Drifter_, the last song from their second album, _Killers_.
 It's a really good song so I decided to play the entire album instead.

 I've listened to this album countless times, but I'd never really paid attention to the lyrics.
 So, as the album played, I was surprised by the small _plot twist_ at the end of _Murders In The Rue Morgue_, which was one of the songs I never really paid much attention to the lyrics.
 I was like _"wait, what?!"_ and decided to pay more attention to the lyrics of the rest of the album.
-And then it hit me: @@@Killers is a concept album!@@@
+And then it hit me: @@@Killers is a concept album@@@, with all songs being sung by the same character!

 > !!! warning
 > The album touches on the subjects of murder, suicide and drugs, so be wary of proceeding if this is a sensitive topic for you.